-We have used Turbo Tax Online for tax filing since the 2000 tax year.
+We had used Turbo Tax Online for tax filing since the 2000 tax year.
 Our overall experience was satisfactory although we have had minor problems over the years.
 The first time we felt the need to try out other tax filing software was 2008 when we realized Turbo Tax pricing was increasing at a fast pace over the previous five years.
 We blogged specifically about the price increases and also did a comparison of the competitive products (TaxACT, H&R Block at Home - previously TaxCut, and Turbo Tax) at the time.
 In the last several years, the base pricing for Turbo Tax was kept steady (if you used online promotional offers), although options could substantially increase the outlay.
 The changes did not materially change our tax filing expenses as we stuck with the following strategy:

 - Used the Deluxe product even-though they kept prompting us to upgrade to the Premium product saying it is the recommended one when you have stock sales.

 - Availed discounted pricing by signing in through clicking-through from the Fidelity web-site.